-Southern Phone has earned their reputation of being a versatile, friendly, reliable and incredibly affordable mobile provider — going so far as to give customers Optus as the mobile network.
+Southern Phone has earned its reputation of being a versatile, friendly, reliable, and incredibly affordable mobile provider — going so far as to give customers Optus as the mobile network.
 This time around, they’re offering two amazing plans that give you huge data plus unlimited calls and texts in Australia — not to mention, big savings as well!

-To avail of the best mobile offer in the market today, simply choose between the Small 12-month plan at $20/month to get 5GB of data, or the Small month-to-month plan at $20/month to get 2.5GB data with no lock-in contract.
+To avail of the best mobile offer in the market today, simply choose between the Small plan at $12.99/month to get 2.5GB of data or the Medium plan at $25/month to get 10GB data, both with no lock-in contract.
 Whatever your mobile needs are, Southern Phone’s got you covered.
 All plans include unlimited standard national calls and texts, with select plans also providing international call credits up to $500.

 Moose Mobile – Moose 8.80

 Running on the Optus 4G network, Moose Mobile offers award-winning mobile plans that are suitable for the whole family.
 It starts off with the Moose 8.80 plan that gives you 1GB data plus unlimited texts and 300 minutes of calls.
 This plan is perfect for kids who have just gotten their first phone, making it easy for parents to track and control their usage.
 Need unlimited calls and texts?
 Just jump on to Moose 15.80, which also gives you 6GB data and is currently offered with 20% off for 12 months.
 These plans come with no lock-in contracts, so feel free to change or upgrade any time!

 Telstra Upfront Small SIM-Only